All you need to know about Applicant Tracking Systems (ATS)

 3. Will the applicant tracking system you purchase fit the needs of your business a few years down the road?

 If your company or business plans to expand, be sure to buy an applicant tracking system that you will not outgrow.
-Maybe your recruiting team is a staff of 15 now, but do you know what the future holds?
-If in 5 years time your recruiting team totals 65, the same system may not work for you.

 4. What is your budget?